 35.5.1 Individual TWT agreements

-An EHT STA may negotiate individual TWT agreements with another EHT STA as defined in 10.47.1 (TWT overview) and 26.8.2 (Individual TWT agreements).

-A EHT non-AP STA of an non-AP MLD may negotiate individual TWT agreements with an EHT AP of an AP MLD as defined in 10.47.1 (TWT overview) and 26.8.2 (Individual TWT agreements) except the following
+A STA affliated with an MLD may negotiate individual TWT agreements with another STA affiliated with another MLD as defined in 10.47.1 (TWT overview) and 26.8.2 (Individual TWT agreements) except the following:

-The EHT non-AP STA may indicate the link(s) that are requested for a TWT agreement setup in the TWT element of the management frame (such as TWT Setup frame) with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and with the TWT Request field equal to 1
+The STA affiliated with the MLD may indicate the link(s) that are requested for TWT agreement setup in the TWT element of the management frame (such as TWT Setup frame) with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and with the TWT Request field equal to 1.

+If only one link is indicated, a TWT agreement is requested for the STA operating on that link.

+If multiple links are indicated, multiple TWT agreements are requested with the same TWT parameters; one for each of the STAs that are operating on the indicated links.

-The EHT AP may indicate the link(s) in the TWT element of the management frame (such as TWT Setup frame) with a value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT in the TWT Command field and with the TWT Request field equal to 0 as a response
+The other STA affiliated with the other STA MLD may indicate the link(s) in the TWT element of the Management frame (such as TWT Setup frame) with a value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT in the TWT Command field and with the TWT Request field equal to 0 as a response.
+The link(s) in the TWT element sent by the other STA affiliated with other STA MLD, if it is not an unsolicited response, shall be the same as the link(s) in the TWT element received from the STA affiliated with the MLD.

+The Target Wake Time field of the TWT element shall be interpreted in reference to the TSF time of the link on which the frame carrying the TWT element is transmitted.

-During the negotiation of TWT agreements, an EHT non-AP STA of an non-AP MLD may indicate different link(s) in each TWT element if there are more than one TWT element in the management frame.
+During the negotiation of TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with another MLD may indicate different link(s) in each TWT element if there are more than one TWT element in the Management frame.

-During the negotiation of TWT agreements, an EHT AP of an AP MLD may indicate different link(s) in each TWT element if there are more than one TWT element in the management frame.

-An example of TWT agreements negotiation between two MLDs is shown in Figure 35-x (Example of TWT agreements negotiation).
+An example of TWT agreements negotiation between two MLDs is shown in Figure 35-x-a (Example of TWT agreements negotiation).

-Figure 35-x – Example of TWT agreements negotiation
+Figure 35-x-a – Example of TWT agreements negotiation